LM5 (album): Background

-In March 2018, Leigh-Anne Pinnock, announced that the group's fifth studio album was set to be released later in the year, and would be followed up with a tour for 2019.
-On 15 October 2018, Little Mix announced that the album would be scheduled to be released on 16 November 2018, with the announcement revealing the album's title, with three editions of the album.
+In March 2018, Leigh-Anne Pinnock announced that the group's fifth studio album was set to be released later in the year, and would be followed up with a tour for 2019.
+On 15 October 2018, Little Mix announced that the album was scheduled to be released on 16 November 2018, with the announcement revealing the album's title, with three editions of the album.
 The group chose to name their album LM5 as a tribute to their fans, who had used it as the name for the album before it was announced.
 Two days later, the track listing for the album was revealed on social media.

 Ahead of its release, Little Mix had shared photos and videos on their social media's celebrating female and LGBTQ+ activists.
 The album took inspiration from the group's own experiences with sexism and from the Me Too movement.
 The album was also largely co-written by Little Mix, who are listed as executive producers for the first time.
-Six days before the album's release date for 16 November, Little Mix had left Syco Music.
-The decision came after problems had surfaced between Simon Cowell's label and Little Mix's management company, Modest, allegedly over disagreements with the record label over the making of "Woman Like Me" with the group not receiving a writing credit, their musical direction, and the creative control.
+Six days before the album's release date for 16 November, Little Mix left Syco Music.
+The decision came after problems had surfaced between Simon Cowell's label and Little Mix's management company, Modest, allegedly over disagreements with the record label over the making of "Woman Like Me", with the group not receiving a writing credit, their musical direction, and the creative control.
 The group was moved within Sony Music to the RCA UK label for future releases.

-In 2019, in an interview for The Guardian, former member Jesy Nelson stated that the group originally wanted to release "Strip" as the lead single.
-Nelson said "We co-directed the video, we’d done the [naked] photoshoot, so we were excited. when Woman Like Me was put on the table, in our heads Strip was going to be the first single".
-In an interview two years later in Brazil Thirlwall, also revealed that the band’s split from Syco in 2018 ‘f****d’ the band over.
-She further commented "It was hard to put all our creativity out there exactly how we would have liked to have done.
-The LM5 album was very heaily on women's rights, what it feels like to be a woman and our experiences in the industry."
+In 2019, in an interview for The Guardian, Jesy Nelson stated that the group originally wanted to release "Strip" as the lead single.
+Nelson said "We co-directed the video, we’d done the [naked] photoshoot, so we were excited.
+When 'Woman Like Me' was put on the table, in our heads 'Strip' was going to be the first single".
+In an interview two years later in Brazil, Jade Thirlwall also said that the band’s split from Syco in 2018 "really f****d us over.
+It was hard to put all our creativity out there exactly how we would have liked to have done.
+The LM5 album was very heavily on women's rights, what it feels like to be a woman [and] our experiences in the industry."